 “One of the Best Teams in the West”: Danny Green Picks the Biggest Threat Between Rockets, Spurs, and Mavericks

-This turned out to be a blessing in disguise as they jumped up to win the first overall pick, leading them to sign Cooper Flagg.
+Dallas’s injuries and early exit turned out to be a blessing in disguise.
+They jumped up to win the first overall pick, leading them to sign Cooper Flagg.
 The pairing of Anthony Davis and Flagg has now raised a great deal of excitement.
 Meanwhile, Houston hasn’t let itself fall behind either.

-Their acquisition of Kevin Durant propels them among the league’s best teams.
+The Rockets’ blockbuster acquisition of Kevin Durant propels them into the league’s elite.
 While the San Antonio Spurs did their major deal at the trade deadline last season, a full season of Victor Wembanyama and De’Aaron Fox does make their campaign more exciting than before.

 San Antonio was on pace to secure one of the last Play-In spots last season before Wembanyama received his diagnosis for blood clots.
 Shortly after, Fox underwent season-ending surgery on his left pinkie finger, halting their progress.